Farhan Akhtar: Directing, writing and producing

 Akhtar made his writing and directorial debut with the critically acclaimed coming-of-age comedy-drama Dil Chahta Hai (2001), produced by Excel Entertainment, a production company he established along with Ritesh Sidhwani in 1999.
 It was shot over a period of three months in Sydney, Goa and Mumbai.
 Due to its acclaim, he called it a "turning point" in his career.
 The film dealt with the lives of westernised urban youth in Mumbai.
-Akhtar had written the script based on his trips to Goa and New York City, as well as a narration of a story outline by a friend of his.
+Akhtar had written the script based on his trips to Goa and New York City, as well as a narration of a story outline by a friend of his, Kassim Jagmagia, who would eventually become a co-producer at Excel Entertainment in the future.
 It received international critical acclaim and attained an iconic status, with Akhtar receiving credit for starting a "new wave" in Indian cinema.
 Critic Ziya Us Salam praised Akhtar's direction and commented for The Hindu: "In his maiden venture, Javed Akhtar's son shows enough glimpses of his pedigree to indicate that promise will attain fulfilment sooner than later."
 Various award shows conferred accolades on the film and nominated it for several categories.
 The film won the National Film Award for Best Feature Film in Hindi for 2002, in addition to the Filmfare Award for Best Film (Critics).
 It was also screened at the International Film Festival of India, the Palm Springs International Film Festival, and the Austin Film Festival.
 In the same year, he and his sister Zoya Akhtar assisted their father in writing the English lyrics of a song in Lagaan, for which the soundtrack was scored by A. R. Rahman.